FHAUKEM/LCKartHornMod/README.md

 # LCKartHornMod

 This mod replaces all clown horn noises with pseudo-randomly selected sound effects.
-Horn sound effects are loaded automatically.
+Sound effect files are loaded automatically, so this mod can also be used for custom sound effect packs.

-Inspired by the brainrot that is SRB2K's HornMod, I've tried to recreate this in Lethal Company.
+This mod was inspired by the brainrot that is SRB2K's HornMod, I've tried to bring this to Lethal Company.

 Only players that want this functionality, need to install this mod.
-All other players will hear the default clown horn sound effect.
+Players without the mod will hear the default clown horn sound effect.
 There is no requirement for the host to have this mod installed.
 ___

-## Installation
+## Manual installation

 1. Install BepInEx for Lethal Company.
 Create a `BepInEx/plugins` folder, or run the game once and it will create it automatically.